 A privilege not to be taken lightly, we were invited into the members only area where we were delighted to see that the occasion had been used to illustrate their stance on animal cruelty.
 Stepping through an oversized door and thick black drapes, we were instantly immersed into their campaign against using animals in their product lines.
 Wall coated mirrors created an infinity effect in the room and brought the digital projections that were in front of you around to your peripheral vision, further amplifying the immersive experience.
 Surrounded by horses, rainbows, globes and sketches of Stan Smith and Stella McCartney herself, among and a few, treasure chests with the words “Open me” compel you to reach out and touch the back wall.
 A constant air of movement, the animated projections tell a compelling story and invite you to get involved in revealing its moral.

 Good design is often informed by function and which for retail design is put simply to engage, inspire and ultimately sell.
 To a designer, these intentions are clear, but to the shopper, they are much less obvious.
-Other times, however, one’s design intent is crystal clear, such as with the Stella McCartney store’s acknowledgement of kids, their needs and perhaps more importantly, the needs of parents when shopping with children.
-Not only have they created an area in which children can play whilst their parents are shopping, but they have also built-in a transparent window directly above the play area so that parents can keep an eye on the kids without having to be on the same floor.
+Other times, however, one’s design intent is crystal clear, such as with the Stella McCartney store’s acknowledgement of children, their needs and perhaps more importantly, the needs of parents when shopping with children.
+Not only have they created an area in which children can play whilst their parents are shopping, but they have also built-in a transparent window directly above the play area so that parents can keep an eye the children without having to be on the same floor.

 Putting the design function aside and looking solely at visual design, the play area consists of a greyscale rock climbing wall and ball-pit, with the window above creating a sense of vertical depth in the building.

 A tribute to Stella